-- 1. ensure early identification of new HIV cases among TYWOC; - 2. ensure timely entry into co-located TG & HIV care; - 3. provide early engagement in mental health services for TYWOC with unmet mental health needs, regardless of HIV status; - 4. increase the retention rates of TYWOC already receiving HIV medical care - 5. re-link to care HIV+ TYWOC who were previously in care, but lost to follow-up; and
+- 1. ensure early identification of new HIV cases among TYWOC; - 2. ensure timely entry into co-located TG & HIV care; - 3. provide early engagement in mental health services for HIV+ & HIV- TYWOC with unmet mental health needs; - 4. increase the retention rates of TYWOC already receiving HIV medical care - 5. re-link to care HIV+ TYWOC who were previously in care, but lost to follow-up; and - 6. retain HIV- TYWOC with significant risk factors for acquiring HIV in TG care at HEAT.